 The mixing action is continuous until the bins are empty or indefinitely if the bins are being refilled as the unit is producing concrete.
 On the other hand, the mixing action (and delivery of concrete through the chute) may be stopped and then started again by the operator to facilitate the loading of wheelbarrows or any application where small amounts of product are required.
-The discharge rate is infinitely variable from maximum, 25+ cubic meters per hour down to zero.
+The discharge rate is infinitely variable from maximum, 45+ cubic meters per hour (60+ cubic yards per hour) down to zero.